eddex/tiny-yolov3-on-intel-neural-compute-stick-2/README.md

 ./darknet detector map signals.data yolov3-tiny-signals.cfg backup/yolov3-tiny-signals_final.weights
 ```

+After exporting the data you can visualize it using the `create_diagrams_from_mAP_data.ipynb` jupyter notebook.

 # Test the model visually
 Run the following command. it will then prompt you for a path to an image.
 Enter the path of an image in the test-set (or any other image)